Mortgage After bankruptcy

 • Options to use your bank statements instead of tax returns (bank statement loans for self-employed borrowers).

 The exact requirements to get a non-prime loan vary from lender to lender.
 You can view 6 of the best non-prime lenders below.
 All of these lenders do not have any waiting periods after a bankruptcy.
-If you would like some assistance finding a lender, we can help match you with a lender.
+If you would like some assistance we can help.

 Pros and Cons of a Mortgage after a Recent Bankruptcy